msharara1998/notion/README.md

 ## Problem

 Learning technical topics (AI, math, engineering) is most effective when you spend time practicing and applying concepts, not formatting notes.
 When you paste AI-generated content with LaTeX equations into Notion, the LaTeX code (`$...$` or `$$...$$`) doesn't render automatically—it appears as plain text.
 You must manually select each equation and convert it to a Notion equation block, which is tedious and wastes time you could spend actually learning.
+Moreover, as of the time of making this tool, any of the available public solutions (mostly chrome extensions) do not work as expected.

 ## Solution